Trevor-Davis/documentation/production-ready-deployment-steps.md

 ms.author: tredavis
 ---
 # Azure VMware Solution (AVS) Deployment
 This article outlines the workflow of an Azure VMware Solution (AVS) deployment.
 The final result will be a production ready environment.

 ## Planning
-In this section you will be only collecting data to use in following steps.
+In this section you will be collecting data to use in subsequent steps.

 ### IP Address Segment for AVS Platform